Discrete Empirical Interpolation Method with Upper and Lower Bound Constraints: Numerical Implementation of C-DEIM

 \subsection{Newton Iterations}

 For a fixed penalty parameter $\lambda$, C-DEIM requires minimizing the convex, penalized cost function~\eqref{eq:obj_f}.
 We use Newton's method to compute the minimizer $\balpha(\lambda)$, which satisfies $\nabla f_\lambda(\balpha(\lambda))=\vc 0$.
-Starting with an initial guess for the minimizer $\balpha_0$, this method iteratively updates $\balpha$ according to the Newton iterations,
+The gradient and the Hessian of the penalized cost function \eqref{eq:obj_f} are given by